 Acquaintance network.
-Our full social network comprises 30 thousand economic theorists doing research on a variety of sub-fields over a 50-year period.
-Naturally, differences in productive years and research areas imply that a typical theorist will only know a small subset of the social network, either personally or through their work.
+Our full social network comprises 30 thousand economic theorists doing research on a variety of sub-fields over50 years.
+Differences in productive years and research areas imply that a typical theorist will only know a small subset of the social network, either personally or through their work.
 In practice, many pairs of individuals whom we observe neither co-authoring nor citing each other would have never had the opportunity to interact professionally.
-Identifying these pairs of individuals can provide valuable exclusion restrictions for the purpose of recovering peer effects.
+Identifying these pairs of individuals provides us with valuable exclusion restrictions for the purpose of recovering peer effects.